 You need no experience or training to volunteer as a writing, research or art coach to engage and encourage students as they work on their projects.

-These classroom workshops need your help in Harlem this month and next.
-To sign up to volunteer for one or more dates, please reply with the program code to firstname.lastname@example.org:
+The classroom workshops below need your support in Harlem.
+To sign up to volunteer, please reply with the program code and date(s) you chose to firstname.lastname@example.org:

 Volunteer Role: Research Coach

 Date & Time 2: Tuesday, January 10th ● 9:45 – 11:20 AM

 Date & Time 3: Tuesday, January 17th ● 9:45 – 11:20 AM

 Overview: This fourth-grade Special Education class is reading Jessie Hartland’s book How the Meteor Got to the Museum, the amazing story of how a billion-year-old rock from outer space ends up in the American Museum of Natural History.
 Students will write about different jobs at the museum , which they’ll visit to do research, interview staff members, and ultimately create a mural to enliven their writing.
 For a final project, they’ll act as docents and explain their findings to their families and school staff.